-The United Nations Climate Change Conference is now meeting for the 26th time since 1995 in order to discuss what humankind must do to stop and repair the rapidly growing environmental damage that we have created.
+What must humankind do to stop and repair the rapidly growing environmental damage that we have created?

 In 1910 Rabbi Avraham Yitzchak HaCohen Kook ZT’L wrote a remarkable entry in his spiritual writings (Notebook 1-entry 141) that emphasized our mutual relationship with all existence:

-We cannot imagine the levels of life strength and spiritual health that mute animals pour onto us due to the fact that we are partners in life with those animals.”
+We cannot imagine the many levels of life strength and spiritual health that mute animals pour into us due to the fact that we are partners in life with those animals.”

 We are in partnership with all the realms of life.
 Our entire existence depends on our daily eating and drinking of the animal, vegetable and mineral world.
 Their existence and well being is greatly affected by our behavior.